ncahill89/EMU/emu_vignette.md

 ## Introduction

-In this vignette we obtain estimates of the modern contraceptive prevalence rate (mCPR) for married women with package survey data and a custom dataset of Estimated Modern Use (EMU) derived from service statistics.
+In this vignette we use the [fpemlocal](https://github.com/AlkemaLab/fpemlocal) R package to obtain estimates of the modern contraceptive prevalence rate (mCPR) for married women with package survey data and a custom dataset of Estimated Modern Use (EMU) derived from service statistics.